KaihuaTang/Scene-Graph-Benchmark.pytorch/maskrcnn_benchmark/image_retrieval/S2G-RETRIEVAL.md

 Sentence-to-Graph Retrieval (S2G) results are given in the paper [Unbiased Scene Graph Generation from Biased Training](https://arxiv.org/abs/2002.11949):

 ![alt text](../../demo/TDE_Results3.png "from 'Unbiased Scene Graph Generation from Biased Training'")

+## Acknowledgement

+Since I lost part of the code when I merged several jupyter notes into the preprocessing.py files, the "image_graph" and "text_graph" are missing in the original txt_img_sg dictionary.
+Thanks to the [Haeyong Kang](https://scholar.google.com/citations?user=v_tUj4oAAAAJ&hl=ko) from KAIST, he filled in the missing part of preprocessing.py.